AJ1904/noisy-mnist-classification-deep-learning/README.md

 Surprisingly, despite higher noise, deep neural networks show an ability to be trained effectively in recognizing these digits.

 ## Dataset
 This study uses a dataset for CSCE 636 Deep Learning class, which cannot be publicly shared.
-Both the train and test datasets have higher noise levels compared to the shown images.
+Both the train and test datasets have higher noise levels compared to the shown images, probably random gaussian noise.
 A portion (20%) of the train dataset was randomly reserved for testing.

 ## Training
 * Used categorical_entropy as the loss function and Adam as optimizer.